Most of these islands are less than 4 hours direct flight from Brisbane.

 How do I book my flights and accommodation?

-You can book your flights and accommodation online independently, or if you prefer, use our reliable St Leonard’s Flight Centre travel agent Sally Mcilwaine who has a vast experience in dealing with the Solomon Islands, and can remove a lot of the stress associated with making your bookings.
-James can also give you specific advice about travel insurance and visa requirements.
+You can book your flights and accommodation online independently, or if you prefer, use our reliable St Leonard’s Flight Centre travel agent Sally Mcilwaine who has a vast experience in dealing with the South-Pacific Islands, and can remove a lot of the stress associated with making your bookings.
+Sally can also give you specific advice about travel insurance and visa requirements.

 What do I bring ?